 - You are trying to emulate the sensation of your baby nuzzling as they feed, so gently massaging your breast, including the nipple area, can help to kick start your breastfeeding hormones.

 When you’re expressing breastmilk, start by making sure your breast is fully in the horn of the breast pump.
 You need to create a seal to get things working efficiently.

 If you’re using an electric pump, begin slowly at first while ensuring that the pump is in the correct position and comfortable.
 You should see the milk dropping into the container.
 If there’s no milk there, try adjusting the pump on your breast to create a better seal.

 While you are expressing, simply use one hand to massage your breast from the armpits towards the nipple.

 Be sure to express until the milk flow stops on each breast.
-How long this will take can depend from mum to mum and even day to day.
-Don’t worry if you only get a little milk though, as everyone is different and it will get easier.
+How long this will take can vary for every mum, and even from one day to the next.
+Don’t worry if you only get a little milk though, everyone is different, and it will get easier.

-If you are having problems expressing breast milk, you might like to try something called a breast compression while you are expressing.
-It will help to stimulate additional let-downs and thoroughly drain all of the milk ducts.
+If you are having problems expressing breastmilk, you might like to try something called a breast compression while you are expressing.
+It will help to stimulate additional let-downs and thoroughly drain your milk ducts.

-After expressing breast milk from one breast, repeat the cycle again on the other breast.
+After expressing milk from one breast, repeat the cycle again on the other side.